ThreeMammals/Ocelot/README.md

 		"FileCacheOptions": { "TtlSeconds": 15 }

 In this example ttl seconds is set to 15 which means the cache will expire after 15 seconds.

+## Administration

+Ocelot supports changing configuration during runtime via an authenticated HTTP API.
+The API is authenticated using bearer tokens that you request from iteself.
+This support is provided by the amazing IdentityServer project that I have been using for a few years now.
+Check them out.

+In order to enable the administration section you need to do a few things.
+First of all add this to your initial configuration.json.
+The value can be anything you want and it is obviously reccomended don't use a url you would like to route through with Ocelot as this will not work.
+The administration uses the MapWhen functionality of asp.net core and all requests to root/administration will be sent there not to the Ocelot middleware.

+        "GlobalConfiguration": {
+            "AdministrationPath": "/administration"
+        }

+This will get the admin area set up but not the authentication.
+You need to set 3 environmental variables.

+    OCELOT_USERNAME
+    OCELOT_HASH
+    OCELOT_SALT

+These need to be the admin username you want to use with Ocelot and the hash and salt of the password you want to use given hashing algorythm.
+When requesting bearer tokens for use with the administration api you will need to supply username and password.

+In order to create a hash and salt of your password please check out HashCreationTests.should_create_hash_and_salt() this technique is based on MS doc I found online TODO find and link...

+OK next thing is to get this config into Ocelot...

+At the moment Ocelot supports really limited options in terms of users and authentication for the admin API.
+At least your stuff needs to be hashed!

 ## Ocelot Middleware injection and overrides